You’ve probably had a parent or teacher ask you, “If your friends jumped off a cliff, would you do it too?”

 What is herd mentality?

-Herd mentality describes a behavior in which people act the same way or adopt similar behaviors as the people around them — often ignoring their own feelings in the process.
+Herd mentality (also known as mob mentality) describes a behavior in which people act the same way or adopt similar behaviors as the people around them — often ignoring their own feelings in the process.

 Think of a sheep blindly following the flock no matter where they go just because that’s what the herd is doing.

 And this isn’t just pseudoscience: There have been peer-reviewed psychological studies conducted on the subject.